alaTest Sites

 120 reviews

 alaTest has collected and analyzed 120 reviews of Sony Vaio A617M.
 The average rating for this product is 4.0/5, compared to an average rating of 4.0/5 for other products in the same category for all reviews.
-Reviewers really like the usability and screen.
-The durability and portability also get good feedback.
-Some have doubts about the touchpad and connectivity.
-There are mixed views on the price and performance.
+People are impressed by the usability and screen.
+The durability and portability are also appreciated, but there are mixed opinions on the price and performance.
+Many are critical about the touchpad and connectivity.

 design, portability, durability, screen, usability